gayu-thri/obsidian/Gayu's Learnings/Papers & Articles/LLM/Models/LLama 3.md

 	- Default data mix: 70% weight
 	- NOTE: Evaluate new data source >>> efficient than performing scaling law experiments for every small dataset.

+> During pre-training on the final 40M tokens, we linearly annealed the learning rate to 0, maintaining a context length of 128K tokens.
+During this annealing phase, we also adjusted the data mix to upsample data sources of very high quality

+>In the final stages of pre-training, we train on long sequences to support context windows of up to 128K tokens.
+We do not train on long sequences earlier because the compute in self-attention layers grows quadratically in the sequence length.

+>We increase the supported context length in increments, pre-training until the model has successfully adapted to the increased context length.
+We assess successful adaptation by measuring whether (1)model performance on short-context evaluations has recovered completely and (2) the model perfectly solves “needle in a haystack” tasks up to that length.

+---
 #### MODEL ARCHITECTURE
 - Dense ==Transformer== architecture
 - Performance gains <- Primarily driven by improvements in **data quality & diversity**